DeepSurvey-Bench: Evaluating Academic Value of Automatically Generated Scientific Surveys: Abstract

 \section{Abstract}

 The rapid development of automated scientific survey generation technology has made it increasingly important to establish a comprehensive benchmark to evaluate the quality of generated surveys.
-Nearly all existing evaluation benchmarks rely on flawed selection criteria such as citation counts and structural coherence to select human-written surveys as the ground truth survey datasets, and then use surface-level metrics such as structural quality and reference relevance to evaluate generated surveys.
-However, these benchmarks have two key issues: (1) the ground truth survey datasets are unreliable because of a lack academic dimension annotations; (2) the evaluation metrics only focus on the surface quality of the survey such as logical coherence.
-Both issues lead to existing benchmarks cannot assess to evaluate their deep "academic value", such as the core research objectives and the critical analysis of different studies.
-To address the above problems, we propose \textbf{DeepSurvey-Bench}, a novel benchmark designed to comprehensively evaluate the academic value of generated surveys.
-Specifically, our benchmark propose a comprehensive academic value evaluation criteria covering three dimensions: informational value, scholarly communication value, and research guidance value.
-Based on this criteria, we construct a reliable dataset with academic value annotations, and evaluate the deep academic value of the generated surveys.
-Extensive experimental results demonstrate that our benchmark is highly consistent with human performance in assessing the academic value of generated surveys.
+Most existing benchmarks first construct ground-truth survey datasets by selecting human-written surveys based on limited selection criteria, such as citation counts and structural coherence, and then evaluate generated surveys primarily based on conventional quality dimensions, including structural quality and reference relevance.
+However, these benchmarks have two key issues: (1) the datasets are insufficiently reliable because the selection criteria only identify highly cited or structurally coherent surveys without verifying their academic value; (2) the evaluation metrics mainly reflect the surface-level quality of generated surveys and are insufficient to assess their academic value.
+Together, these issues prevent existing benchmarks from effectively assessing the academic value of generated surveys.
+To address the above problems, we propose \textbf{DeepSurvey-Bench}, a comprehensive benchmark for evaluating the academic value of automatically generated scientific surveys.
+Specifically, our proposed benchmark introduces a set of academic value evaluation criteria covering three dimensions: informational value, scholarly communication value, and research guidance value.
+We first construct a reliable survey dataset with academic value annotations based on these criteria, and then evaluate the academic value of generated surveys according to these criteria through a multi-LLM-as-a-judge approach.
+Extensive experiments demonstrate that DeepSurvey-Bench not only aligns closely with human assessments in evaluating the academic value of surveys, but also reveals underlying academic value beyond the reach of surface-level quality metrics, providing a foundation for fine-grained diagnosis and iterative improvement of generated surveys.